pjotrp/bioruby-table/README.md

 comma separated file to a tab delimited one

 ```
-    bio-table test/data/input/test1.csv --format tab > test1.tab
+    bio-table test/data/input/test1.csv --in-format csv --format tab > test1.tab
 ```

-Tab is actually the default.
-To convert it back
+Tab is actually the general default.
+Also, if the file name ends in csv, it will assume CSV.
+To convert the table back

 ```
     bio-table test1.tab --format csv > test1.csv